JS-RML/rockwalk/README.md

 ```
 1. /aerial_manipulation: contains ROS packages for rock-and-walk implementation with a quadrotor using mocap
 2. /cad_models: contains .stl files for the object models used in the experiments
-3. /media: contains visual images/gifs of rock-and-walk
-4. /rockwalk_kinematics: ROS package to acquire data from motion shield and process to obtain object state as it rolls without slipping
+3. /rockwalk_kinematics: ROS package to acquire data from motion shield and process to obtain object state as it rolls without slipping
-5. /rockwalk_ur10_control: ROS package to implement rock-and-walk in a single- or dual-arm setting
+4. /rockwalk_ur10_control: ROS package to implement rock-and-walk in a single- or dual-arm setting
-6. /simulation: Matlab codes for passive dynamic simulation of object rolling on ground with its control point fixed
+5. /simulation: Matlab codes for passive dynamic simulation of object rolling on ground with its control point fixed
-7. /simulation_rviz: ROS package to visualize passive dynamic simulation in RViz
+6. /simulation_rviz: ROS package to visualize passive dynamic simulation in RViz
 ```